buyyakhoo/lifesucksproject/README.md

 # lifesucksproject
-Life Sucks Project (LSP) is a project that I've created for help the absolute life.
-In my intention, this bot is open source and you can modify this source code, but at least give me a credit this bot is come from and edit by you.
+Life Sucks Project (LSP) is a project that I've created to help the absolute life.
+In my intention, this bot is open source and you can modify this source code, but at least give me credit this bot is come from and edited by you.

 Functions:
 1) .ping - to check ping (ms)